hughperkins/cltorch/README.md

 </pre></tr>

-<tr><td>Original work, not in torch or cutorch<td>N/A<td><pre>
+<tr><td>Original, not in torch or cutorch<td>N/A<td><pre>
-c:sub(d) -- subtracts d from c, element-wise, similar to 'c - d', but I think without causing new allocation? a:neg() -- basically the same as '- a', but I think it doesnt cause new allocation?
+c:sub(d) -- subtracts d from c, element-wise, similar to 'c - d'
+         -- but I think without causing new allocation? a:neg() -- basically the same as '- a'
+        -- but I think it doesnt cause new allocation?
 </pre></tr>

 </table>